Is language evolution grinding to a halt? The scaling of lexical turbulence in English fiction suggests it is not: Fine-grained exploration of flux across frequency threshold boundaries

-As seen in Fig.~\ref{jsd_rising_ratios}, more than half of the JSD between a typical given decade and the next is due to contributions from words increasing in relative usage frequency.
+As we show in Fig.~\ref{fig:langevo.jsd_rising_ratios}, more than half of the JSD between a given decade and the next is typically due to contributions from words increasing in relative frequency.
 The JSDs between 1820s, 1840s, and 1970s and their successive decades are the only exceptions.
 Moreover, when the time differential is increased to three decades, no exceptions remain.
-This confirms asymmetry exists between signals for words increasing and decreasing in relative use.
+This asymmetry is sympathetic to the lexicon enjoying new words but relatively few true deaths (Sec.~\ref{sec:langevo.critique}).

 We note relative extrema of the inter-decade JSD in the vicinity of major conflicts.
-Between the 1860s and successive decades, words on the rise contribute substantially to the JSD.
+Between the 1860s and successive decade, words on the rise contribute substantially to the JSD.
 This is consistent with words not relatively popular during wartime (specifically the American Civil War) being used more frequently in peacetime.
 A similar tendency holds for the JSD between the 1910s (World War I) and the 1920s.
 This is not as apparent in the JSD between the 1910s and the 1940s, possibly because the 1940s coincide with World War II.
 The absolute maximum for the single-decade curve corresponds to the divergence between the 1950s and 1960s.
 This suggests a strong effect from social movements.
-(For the 3-decade split, the absolute peak comes from the JSD between the 1940s and 1970s.)
+For the 3-decade split, the absolute peak comes from the JSD between the 1940s and 1970s, which are certainly decades of starkly different character.

-We next consider flux between decades across relative frequency thresholds of powers of 10 from $10^{-2}$ down to $10^{-6}$.

-In Fig.~\ref{threshold_crossings}, we display the volume of flux of 1-grams in both directions across relative frequency thresholds of powers of 10 from $10^{-4}$ down to $10^{-7}$.
-We first describe the very limited flux across the $10^{-2}$ and $10^{-3}$ boundaries (not shown in Fig.~\ref{threshold_crossings}), and then investigate the richer transitions for the lower thresholds for $10^{-4}$, $10^{-5}$, $10^{-6}$, and $10^{-7}$.

-Flux across the $10^{-2}$ boundary between consecutive decades is almost nonexistent during the observed period.
-Between the 1820s and 1830s, the semicolon falls below the threshold.
-Between the 1840s and 1850s, ``I'' rises above the boundary.
-Between the 1910s and 1920s, ``was'' rises across.
-This is the entirety of the flux across $10^{-2}$, which shows the regime of 1-grams above this frequency (roughly the top 10 1-grams) is quite stable.
-The eleven 1-grams above threshold in the 1990s in decreasing order of frequency are: the comma ``,'', the period ``.'', ``the'', quotation marks, ``to'', ``and'', ``of'', ``a'', ``I'', ``in'', and ``was''.